Zach-Attach/ml-agents/docs/Python-Gym-API-Documentation.md

     containing the visual observations and the last element containing the array of vector observations.
     If False, returns a single np.ndarray containing either only a single visual observation or the array of vector observations.
-- `action_space_seed`: If non-None, will be used to set the random seed on created gym.Space instances.
+- `seed`: If non-None, will be used to set the random seed on created gym.Space instances.

 <a name="mlagents_envs.envs.unity_gym_env.UnityToGymWrapper.reset"></a>
 #### reset